 The plant-based food industry has a long way to go to make its products taste, feel and cost the same as animal-derived ones.
 Although consumers are generally intrigued by meat and dairy alternatives, many still feel disappointed in the mouthfeel, flavour authenticity, and cooking performance of plant-based meats, cheeses, and egg substitutes.

-Further, products that contain higher production cost raw materials like pea protein, coconut oil, or soy isolates, as well as processing and R&D, typically cause these products to be a higher price than their conventionally sourced alternatives.
-Fearing the price, mainstream consumers, at least in major markets with price sensitivity combined with cultural preferences dictate what is already ingested with considerable conversions, can be discouraged from buying in these spaces.
+Furthermore, products that contain higher-cost raw materials, such as pea protein, coconut oil, or soy isolates, as well as processing and R&D costs, typically result in these products being priced higher than their conventionally sourced alternatives.
+Fearing the price, mainstream consumers, at least in major markets with price sensitivity and cultural preferences, can be discouraged from buying in these spaces, as they are already accustomed to consuming what is already ingested with considerable conversions.

 Opportunity: Growing Demand for Health-Conscious, Ethical, and Sustainable Diets